EntropyString/JavaScript/README.md

   > 16E26779479356B516

 Convenience functions `smallID`, `mediumID`, `largeID`, `sessionID` and `token` provide random strings for various predefined bits of entropy.

-Small ID represents a potential of 30 strings with a 1 in a million chance of repeat:
+For example, a small id represents a potential of 30 strings with a 1 in a million chance of repeat:

   ```js
   import {Random} from 'entropy-string'